alancapellao/finances-control/README.md

 # Finances Control

-Financial Control is a project developed to make entries and exits of your personal budget, thus controlling your finances and having the total of the entry and exit.
+Finances Control is a project developed to make entries and exits of your personal budget, thus controlling your finances and having the total of the entry and exit.

 Developed with PHP and MySQL.